-- A suitable and relevant structure for regression testing includes test cases and test suites.
+A suitable and relevant structure includes test cases and test suites.

-- A basic testing script to run the regression testing, which is also scalable and accommodating to the new test cases
+A basic testing script to run the regression tests, which is also scalable and accommodating to the new test cases

 Best practices for regression testing - tips on improving your process

-- Keep the test case file updated with new scenarios and perform regression testing based on that file.
+Keep the test case file updated with new scenarios and perform regression tests based on that file.

-- Link regression testing with functional as well as non-functional testing.
+Link these tests with functional as well as non-functional testing.

-- Perform regression testing after every successful compiling of the new code.
+Run regression tests after every successful compiling of the new code.

-- Design the regression testing approach based on the risk factors surrounding the business model for the application.
+Design the regression tests approach based on the risk factors surrounding the business model for the application.

-- Perform desired regression testing action and compare it with the expected/previous response for correctness.
+Perform desired regression tests action and compare it with the expected/previous response for correctness.

-- Establish a process for regression testing and ensure that everyone involved in the project is aware of it; this will help ensure that you and your team take the necessary steps to test all changes adequately.
+Establish a process for the regression tests and ensure that everyone involved in the project is aware of it; this will help ensure that you and your team take the necessary steps to test all changes adequately.